KrisnaG/Secure-Client-Server-Java/README.md

-# Java Client-Server Application
+# Secure Java Client-Server Application

-This is a Java client-server application for sending messages over a network.
+This is a Secure Java client-server application for sending messages over a network.
 It consists of a server program and a client program that communicate with each other using sockets and specific commands.

 ---